-8.2 Design of the programme - submission of a student handbook
+8.2 Design of the programme - need for a student handbook

 The initial documentation submitted for this programme was difficult for the panel to decipher as module titles and codes were not always consistent.
 Moreover, some module descriptors were incomplete.
-These inconsistencies initially led the panel to question the extent of integration and co-ordination of the programme.
-Where a programme is designed and delivered by academic staff from different disciplines across the university it is particularly important that the programme documentation is clear and consistent and that the overall rationale and coherence of the programme is made explicit to students.
+These inconsistencies, which may result from different practices in course and module design in different faculties and departments of the university, initially led the panel to question the extent of integration and co-ordination of the programme.
+Where a programme is designed and delivered by academic staff from different disciplines across the university, it is particularly important that the programme documentation is clear and consistent and that the overall rationale and coherence of the programme is made explicit to students.

-The panel therefore stipulates that a concise, user-friendly student handbook (of about 30 pages maximum) should be prepared for this programme by the Programme co-ordinator, and made available to the Teaching Council, setting out clearly:
+The panel therefore stipulates that a concise, user-friendly student handbook (of about 30 pages maximum) should be prepared for this programme by the programme co-ordinator, and made available to the Teaching Council, setting out clearly:

-- The programme ethos and rationale (this should include the material showing the progression and development of subject content and pedagogy over the four years of the programme as explained to the panel by the programme co-ordinator on 2 July) - The programme aims - The programme Learning Outcomes (education and subject outcomes)2 - Explanation of the ECTS including definition of a Credit Unit - Sequence of Modules
+- The programme ethos and rationale (this should include the material showing the progression and development of subject content and pedagogy over the four years of the programme as explained to the panel by the programme co-ordinator on 2 July) - The programme aims - The programme learning outcomes (education and subject outcomes) - · Explanation of the ECTS including definition of a Credit Unit - Sequence of modules

-The handbook should include, in relation to the first semester, a short description of each module which should adhere to the template for module descriptors which has been developed by the Council.
+The handbook should include, in relation to the first semester, a short description of each module, which should adhere to the template for module descriptors which has been provided by the Teaching Council.
+In particular, each module descriptor should include module learning outcomes, information on how the module will be delivered (lectures, practicals, workshops etc.) and how student learning will be assessed.
+Each module should also include a core and additional reading list.